os2display/vagrant/readme.md

 # Introduction
-This vagrant provides the setup for a local version of the indholdskanalen server setup.
+This vagrant provides the setup for a local version of the os2display server setup.

  * It installs nginx, php, mysql, symfony, nodejs, redis, etc.
- * It installs a database "aroskanalen" for the symfony backend.
+ * It installs a database "os2display" for the symfony backend.
  * Afterwards it starts up the search and middleware nodejs apps.

 # Vagrant setup